eead-csic-compbio/AlloSHP/README.md

 The produced multiple alignment should be rendered with appropriate software for visual quality check:
 ![Multiple alignment generated](./pics/MSA_simple.png)

+Moreover, the logfile contains usefult stats about the number of mapped loci per chromosome and reference genome.

 ## 3) Advanced mode: syntenic coordinates + mapped reads